crestham/TOP_strats/README.md

 Blues to Beetle
 Christmas to Final Omega

+**BOLDED: Different from PF**
-Outer blues: Stretch out tether, overlap hands, move in to take beyond defense, then either move to Final Omega or move to take the stack
+Outer blues: Stretch out tether, overlap hands, **move in to take beyond defense**, then either move to Final Omega or move to take the stack
-Inner blues: Wait for overlap hands, move out to bait hands, move to take the stack
+Inner blues: Wait for overlap hands, **move out to bait hands**, move to take the stack
 Outer christmas tether: Overlap hands, bait hands, move out past the waymark, move in slightly for heals after monitor, player in Beetle cleave side goes to beetle
 Inner christmas tether: Overlap hands, bait hands, move out past the waymark, wait then break tether on the safe side, bait near world